whowechina/musec_pico/README.md

 * Geki Pico: https://github.com/whowechina/geki_pico
 * Musec Pico: https://github.com/whowechina/musec_pico

-This Musec Pico project:
-* Heavily depends on 3D printing, you need a 3D printer.
-* Requires skills to solder tiny components.

 ## **Disclaimer** ##
 I made this project in my personal time with no financial benefit or sponsorship.
 I will continue to improve the project.
 I have done my best to ensure that everything is accurate and functional, there's always a chance that mistakes may occur.
 I cannot be held responsible for any loss of your time or money that may result from using this open source project.
 Thank you for your understanding.